AdaGold/viewing-party/README.md

 Run all unskipped tests that exist in this project with:

 ```
-# Must be in virtual environment
+# Must be in activated virtual environment
-$ python -m pytest
+$ pytest
 ```

 If you want to see any `print` statements print to the console, add `-s` to the end of any `pytest` command:

 ```
-# Must be in virtual environment
+# Must be in activated virtual environment
-$ python -m pytest -s
+$ pytest -s
 ```

 If you want to run all unskipped tests that exist in one file, use:

 ```
-# Must be in virtual environment
+# Must be in activated virtual environment
-$ python -m pytest tests/test_file_name.py
+$ pytest tests/test_file_name.py
 ```

 ... where `test_file_name.py` is relpaced with the correct test file name.